USA and the UK

 Hague Country Convention Application

-If a U.S. citizen wishes to adopt through this route, they must choose a U.S. Accredited or Approved Adoption Service Provider in the foreign country in which you want to adopt.
+If a U.S. citizen wishes to adopt through this route, they must choose a U.S. Accredited or Approved Adoption Service Provider in the foreign country from which they want to adopt.

-Once this has been chosen, the U.S. citizen will need to complete Form I-800A, Determination on Suitability to Adopt a Child from a Convention Country to USCIS.
+Once this has been chosen, the U.S. citizen will need to complete Form I-800A (Determination on Suitability to Adopt a Child from a Convention Country) and submit it to USCIS.
 The USICS will perform a background check on the U.S. citizen to determine whether they are suitable to adopt a child.

 The next step is for the U.S. citizen to apply to be matched with a child in their preferred Hague Convention country.
 As part of this process, you will need to submit certain documents to be reviewed.

-When the authorities of your chosen country have received USCIS approval for the adoption, your chosen Hague Convention country will send the U.S. citizen details of children who they can adopt.
+When the authorities of your chosen country have received USCIS approval for the adoption, your chosen Hague Convention country will send the U.S. citizen details of children to whom they can adopt.

-The U.S. citizen will then need to complete form I-800, Petition to Classify Convention Adoptee as an Immediate Relative to the USCIS.
+The U.S. citizen will then need to complete form I-800 (Petition to Classify Convention Adoptee as an Immediate Relative) and submit it to the USCIS.
 If approved, the child will be eligible to be considered for an IR-4 Visa.

-The next step is to submit Form DS-260, Online Immigrant Visa Application to the U.S. embassy or consulate in the country from which the child is being adopted.
-This form will require you to fill information about the child’s background, as well as certain other details.
+The next step is to submit Form DS-260 (Online Immigrant Visa Application) to the U.S. embassy or consulate in the country from which the child is being adopted.
+This form will require you to fill in information about the child’s background as well as certain other details.

 How do I Get a Guardianship Order With a Hague Country Adoption?